East Coulee School Museum Remediation Project

 - Addresses the heating system.
 The coal-fired boiler died in 2012 and will be replaced with a gas fired steam system.
 Enough funds have been secured to start this task.
 The new boiler was installed in 2015.

 - Give the roof a total overhaul.
 It has been patched many times and needs a total fix as it is leaking in several places.
 Completed Spring of 2018.
+Inside, damaged drywall has been replaced and the walls repainted.
+Winter 2019.

 Donations are received through the Dinosaur Valley Heritage Society.
 All proceeds go directly towards the East Coulee School Museum.